makrai/notes/tausczik10-liwc.md

   * higher word count and fewer large words predicted extraversion
   * categories of complexity were less frequent in extraversion
   * Social and emotional language also differed with respect to extraversion;
-    * more positive emotion, and less negative emotion.
-The
+    * more positive emotion, and less negative emotion
   * findings support traditional personality models

 # Conclusion